 - Hon.
 Johany S. "Jay" Ebanks, MP (Minister for Planning, Agriculture, Housing, Infrastructure, Transport & Development): Hon.
 Jay Ebanks oversees planning, agriculture, housing, infrastructure, transport, and development.

 - Hon.
-Isaac Rankine, MP (Minister for Youth, Sports, and Heritage): Hon.
-Isaac Rankine focuses on youth, sports, and heritage, contributing to the cultural and athletic development of the Cayman Islands.
+Isaac Rankine, MP (Minister for Youth, Sports & Heritage and Home Affairs): Hon.
+Isaac Rankine focuses on youth, sports, and heritage, and also home affairs.

 - Hon.
-Dwayne Seymour, MP (Minister for Border Control & Labour and Culture): Overseeing border control, labour, and culture.
+Dwayne Seymour, CCI, JP, MP (Minister for Border Control, Labour & Culture, Sustainability & Climate Resiliency, and Wellness): Overseeing border control, labour, culture and Cayman's response to climate change.

 Ex-Officio Members: